Obtaining interpretable parameters from reparameterizing longitudinal models: transformation matrices between growth factors in two parameter spaces: Method

 For the $i^{th}$ individual, the expected mean vector and the variance-covariance structure of the repeated measurements of the model given in Equations (\ref{eq:specify_r1}) and (\ref{eq:specify_r2}) can be expressed as

 and

 where $\boldsymbol{\mu_{X}}$ and $\boldsymbol{\Phi}$ are the mean vector ($c\times 1$) and the variance-covariance matrix ($c\times c$) of the TICs, respectively.

 The parameters in the model given in Equations (\ref{eq:specify_r1}) and (\ref{eq:specify_r2}) include the mean vector and unexplained variance-covariance matrix of reparameterized growth factors, the re-expressed path coefficients as well as the means and the variance-covariance structure of covariates.
-Then we can obtain the parameters in the original setting, as shown in Section \ref{M:Matrix}. $\boldsymbol{\Theta}_{1}$ and $\boldsymbol{\Theta}_{1}^{'}$ in Equations
+Then we can obtain the parameters in the original setting, as shown in Section \ref{M:Matrix}. $\boldsymbol{\Theta}_{1}$ and $\boldsymbol{\Theta}_{1}^{'}$ shown below

 and

 list the parameters in the original and reparameterized frames, respectively.

 We then use full information maximum likelihood (FIML) to estimate $\boldsymbol{\Theta}_{1}^{'}$ due to the potential heterogeneity of individual contributions to the likelihood.
 The log-likelihood function of each individual and that of the overall sample can be expressed as